majaofterra/taskTrackerDemo/README.md

 - register new account

-### tests
+### test

-for some reason testing wipes the data base so you can will have ro reseed after running each test, unsure why this is i suspect something is configured wrong
+For some reason testing wipes the data base so you can will have ro reseed after running each test, I unsure why this is i suspect something is configured wrong

+- php artisan test